Ireland

 2nd Overnight Westport

 Connemara is one of the most scenic areas of Ireland in a wild and barren way.
 As with most of Galway, Connemara's history goes back thousands of years.
 The famous green Connemara Marble was a trade treasure used by many inhabitants over time, and it continues to be of great value today.
 Galway “city” is really more like a town, a young and vibrant place, yet ancient and historic.
-Eyre Square, the Spanish Arch, the Claddagh area are just a few well-known points of interest.
-Then ahead of us is a beautiful ride looking back on Galway Bay, and on to the Burren.
-An amazing place, the Burren is a region of karst limestone with a distinct ethereal appearance when viewed from a distance.
+The Spanish Arch and the Claddagh area are just a few well-known points of interest.
+There will be some time to walk around before leaving town.
+Then driving out of the city, we'll have a beautiful ride looking back on Galway Bay, and on to the Burren...
+An amazing place, the Burren is a region of karst limestone with a distinct ethereal ghostlike appearance when viewed from a distance.
 A diverse collection of plants, both Alpine and Mediterranean, grow side by side among the stone crevices.

 Overnight the Burren